 Table of Contents

-What You Need to Make Hot Honey Sauce
+What Ingredients Do You Need to Make Hot Honey Sauce?

 The beauty of how to make hot honey sauce is how little it takes.
 Just three main ingredients and a saucepan—no special tools, no mystery additives.
 And yet, the flavor?
 Wildly bold, balanced, and versatile.